Guidance on the Safety Assurance of Autonomous Systems in Complex Environments (SACE): Overview of SACE

 As shown in Figure~\ref{fig:SOCProcess}, this stage consists of three activities that are performed to define and validate the safe operating concept for an AS.
 The artefacts generated from this stage are used to instantiate the SOC assurance argument pattern as part of Activity~\ref{act:SOCpattern}.

 \Activity{Define Safe Operating Concept of AS \ArtL}{act:socDefine}

 The SOC specifies sufficiently safe operation of the AS within the operating context defined by \ArtB, \ArtD and \ArtE taking account of the identified hazardous scenarios from \ArtAX at Stage~\stageref{2}.
-The SOC shall include a definition of system level safety requirements that specify how the AS must behave in order to provide a sufficient mitigation for the hazardous events.
+The SOC consists of: \begin{enumerate} \item A definition of “sufficiently safe” \item A set of system level safety requirements that specify how the AS must behave in order to provide a sufficient mitigation for the hazardous scenarios. \item (If necessary) A description of one or more reduced operating domains (RODs) and the conditions under which the ROD applies. \end{enumerate}

 The system safety requirements may be specified for the AS using either natural language or more formalised representations.
 Whatever representation is chosen, of most importance is that the requirements are clear and unambiguous.

 \begin{note} There is existing good practice for requirements specification that can be used to guide the specification of system safety requirements as part of the SOC, such as \cite{Mavin} which provides a generic requirements syntax: